US targets Putin’s daughters, Russian banks in new sanctions

 The European Commission’s proposed ban on coal imports would be the first EU sanctions targeting Russia’s lucrative energy industry over its war in Ukraine.

-EU foreign affairs chief Josep Borrell said energy was key to Russian President Vladimir Putin’s war coffers.
+EU foreign affairs chief Josep Borrell said energy was key to Putin’s war coffers.
+And because the war has pushed prices higher, Russia has benefitted from being able to sell its natural gas and oil to the rest of the world.

 “A billion euro is what we pay Putin every day for the energy he provides us since the beginning of the war.
 We have given him 35 billion euro.
 Compare that to the one billion that we have given to the Ukraine in arms and weapons,” Borrell said.